 Statutory Debt Limitation - Federal Law.
 The District is subject to statutory debt limitations.
-The Home Rule Act provides that additional Parity Bonds (other than refunding bonds) and Income Tax Bonds are not legally permitted to be issued if, at the time the additional Parity Bonds or Income Tax Bonds are to be issued, such issuance would cause the debt service in any Fiscal Year on the aggregate amounts of the outstanding Parity Bonds, Income Tax Bonds, capital project loans from the Treasury and the additional bonds proposed to be issued to exceed 17% of local-source District revenues (less certain special revenue categories) that the Mayor estimates and the District of Columbia Auditor certifies are expected to be received in the Fiscal Year in which the additional bonds are to be issued.
+The Home Rule Act (which has also been applied to Income Tax Bonds by District statute) provides that additional Parity Bonds (other than refunding bonds) and Income Tax Bonds are not legally permitted to be issued if, at the time the additional Parity Bonds or Income Tax Bonds are to be issued, such issuance would cause the debt service in any Fiscal Year on the aggregate amounts of the outstanding Parity Bonds, Income Tax Bonds, capital project loans from the Treasury and the additional bonds proposed to be issued to exceed 17% of local-source District revenues (less certain special revenue categories) that the Mayor estimates and the District of Columbia Auditor certifies are expected to be received in the Fiscal Year in which the additional bonds are to be issued.